smford/eeh-esp32-rfid/README.md

 - Make override codes be stored as a nested array within the config struct and in json.
 Hard to arrange, instead used simple csv method

 ## Done
+- Change haveaccess to being: &access=grant or &access=revoke
 - Cleanup config.webapiwaittime
 - Added Wifi signal strength metric logging
 - Convert "if (!mfrc522.PICC_IsNewCardPresent()) {" to a function